asiminah/max-ab-extn-contained-in-div-flds/README.md

 * testing
 * ok

-The ```VerifyComputations.m``` file contains code that verifies the computations done in the proofs in Section 5 of the paper.
+The ```VerifyComputations.m``` file contains code that verifies the computations done in Section 5 of the paper.
 The file has the following:
 * testing
 * ok